 DARK

-By SEAN GREGORY
+By SEAN D GREGORY

 Derek knew little about the world around him.
 How could he?
 He wasn’t even two yet.
-He didn’t understand the dark things that hid in plain sight, as they meandered through the atoms that made up the world.
+He didn’t understand the dark things that hid in plain sight as they meandered through the atoms that made up the world.
 In fact, he knew nothing of atoms, molecules, energy, light, or dark.
 The world, for all his experience, was a place of wonder, bright colors, loud sounds, and the darkness that came with sleep.
 Or with loneliness.

 He knew when his mommy looked at him, she smiled and made funny noises.
 She held him close and did funny things to make him laugh.
 He liked to laugh—he did that quite often, to his mommy’s delight.